stone-tk/PortfolioProjects/README.md

 # Data Science Portfolio

-Welcome to my Data Science Portfolio!
 This repository will showcase a collection of projects that demonstrate my skills and abilities in data science.
 Projects will be covering different aspects of data analysis, machine learning, and statistical modeling.

 ## Table of Contents